bdastur/notes/aws/readme.md

   in-memory key/value data stores.
 * You can elastically grow and shrink a cluster of memcached nodes to meet your demands.
-* You can partition your cluster into shards and parallelize oprations for very high performance throughput.
+* You can partition your cluster into shards and parallelize operations for very high performance throughput.